mamba-org/micromamba-docker/README.md

 "This is amazing.
 I switched CI for my projects to micromamba, and compared to using a miniconda docker image, this reduced build times more than 2x" -- A new micromamba-docker user

+## About the image

+The micromamba image is currently derived from the `debian:bullseye-slim` image.
+Thus far, the image has been focused on supporting use of the `bash` shell.
+We plan to build from additional base images and support additional shells in the future.

 ## Quick start

 The micromamba image comes with an empty environment named 'base'.
 Usually you